Australia Travel Planning - Part 1: Deciding What to See and Do

 When To Visit

-Once I examined my list of what I wanted to see and do, I needed to determine when I would take the trip.
-Since I will retire in December, I know it will be after that.
-I also know that I want to avoid traveling during the school holidays as prices are higher and the availability of accommodation and activities can be limited.
+Once I examined my list of what I wanted to see and do, I determined when I would take the trip.
+Since the seasons are opposite in the southern hemisphere, I knew I wanted to visit in their summer, December to February.
+But, I also wanted to avoid traveling during the school holidays as prices are higher and the availability of accommodation and activities can be limited.

-Furthermore, I want to take advantage of leaving a cold Canadian winter behind.
-This means that I will travel from the end of January through to the end of March.
+Furthermore, I wanted to take advantage of leaving a cold Canadian winter behind.
+As a result, my trip took place from the end of January through to the end of March.
 You may wish to travel during the shoulder seasons which tend to be less expensive.
-Keep in mind, their seasons are opposite to those in the Northern Hemisphere.

 To decide the best time to visit each segment of this trip, I charted out some key factors (temperature, rainfall, humidity) for the locations I will visit and then look for a time when conditions will be favorable for all locations.
 Prices and availability are one thing, but temperatures and rainfall patterns can also play a role in enjoying your stay in Australia.

-Knowing that January tends to be stormy in Cairns, I will complete that segment later in my itinerary.
-I will start in Western Australia (Perth) and then move to Melbourne during the heat of February, followed by Sydney, Cairns, Mackay, and Brisbane.
-It will still be warm in Melbourne but with its southern location and proximity to water, the temperature should moderate slightly.
+Knowing that January tends to be stormy in Cairns, I completed that segment later in my itinerary.
+I started in Western Australia (Perth) and then moved to Melbourne during the heat of February, followed by Sydney, Cairns, Mackay, and Brisbane.
+I knew that it would still be warm in Melbourne but with its southern location and proximity to water, the temperature should moderate slightly.

-Regarding costs, once I plug rough dates into flight and accommodation booking websites past the summer school holidays, the costs are more reasonable.
-Costs of day trips are similar year round but their availability increases outside holiday time periods.
+Regarding costs, once I plugged rough dates into flight and accommodation booking websites past the summer school holidays, the costs are more reasonable.
+Costs of day trips were similar year round but their availability increased outside holiday time periods.

 If you plan to travel around Easter, keep in mind that it is a major holiday in Australia, and schools are usually closed for two weeks.
 Many families take vacations during this time so prices are high and availability is low.